Vasilios Zogos: Career

 Zogos started his career in smaller Greek teams, his first professional club was PAS Giannina.
 On the summer of 2018, he was loaned to Italian third tier Alessandria.
 He made his professional debut in the Coppa Italia Serie C on 10 October 2018 against Albissola, playing 67 minutes as a member of starting team.

 In January 2020, Zogos moved to KF Bylis.
 However, he returned to Greece in October 2020, signing with Trikala.

+On July 6, 2024 it was confirmed that Zogos moved to Slovenian PrvaLiga club NŠ Mura on a deal until June 2026.